Skip to content

 Pitching can take place both formally and informally.
 You might give a presentation to potential funders (formal) or attend a networking event where you end up speaking to someone who could become a key supporter of your work (informal).

-Were you surprised to hear that your elevator pitch should last between 30 seconds to 2 minutes?
+Most elevator pitch advice will recommend keeping it brief, from 30 seconds to a minute in length.
 Although that might seem too short to include everything that’s great about your business, remember that this is an introduction, and if you can catch your listener’s attention, they will want to continue the conversation.
 That’s when you can expand and answer any of their questions.

 You have already been thinking about some of the vital elements of your elevator pitch in other sections of this course, such as your unique selling point and your audience so now it’s time to have a go at putting them all together!